beyondessential/tupaia/packages/data-api/README.md

-## @tupaia/data-broker
+## @tupaia/data-api

-Maps data from Tupaia to external sources, and vice versa
+Fetches data from the Tupaia database, in the form of events or analytics